traefik/traefik/docs/content/providers/kubernetes-crd.md

 --8<-- "content/providers/crd_ingress_route.yml"
 ```

-That `IngressRoute` kind can then be used to define an `IngressRoute` object, such as:
+That `IngressRoute` kind can then be used to define an `IngressRoute` object, such as in:

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1